Measurement Rules Committee

 Handicap and Rating Rules all attempt to level different boat sizes, shapes, weights, and speeds.
 When wind direction, wind speed and wave heights are thrown into this complex mathematical computations, we learn that different designs simply perform differently in different conditions.
 Just remember, the keyword is "attempt!"

 Learn what they are and how they work

-Lake Michigan Performance Handicap Racing Fleet (LM-PHRF)
+Midwest Performance Handicap Racing Fleet (MW-PHRF)

 Features: easy, quick to get handicap, requires some measurement, easy to understand, handicap determined by a Committee based on performance of the boat and its sisterships; cheap, started in late 1940’s.